 By North Carolina Judicial Branch

-Governor Cooper Appoints Superior Court Judge
+Governor Cooper Appoints District and Superior Court Judges

 By North Carolina Judicial Branch